defi-the-cefi/Deepfake-Detection/README.md

   * [References](#references)

-### Overview
+### Intro

 The following is the completed Take Home exercises for Reality Defender Data Engineer.
+Finetuned a pre-trained EfficientNet classification algorithm to learn to do DeepFake classification.
+Leveraged samples from mp4 from DeepFake MNIST+ dataset to transfer learn with our model.

+Really fascinating stuff.
+Really difficult take-home.
+Enjoyed the challenge.

 ### Requirements
   * Pytorch
+  * Pandas
+  * Numpy
+  * Matplotlib
   * CUDA 10+ highly recommended

 ### Usage